Skip to content

 5. Best Interest Finding

 The Department must make a written finding that the project serves the State’s best interests before listing the project with a carbon registry.
-The best interest finding (BIF) must include the information the Department considered during the feasibility evaluation, provide the facts and issues that are material to the determination, and be subject to public and agency review.
+This best interest finding (BIF) is based on information, material facts, and issues identified in the evaulation process and during public review and comment.

 6. Project Registration

-After a best interest finding is completed, the Department may list the project with a carbon registry.
-A registry requires projects to meet certain criteria to ensure emissions reductions or removals are real, measurable, and permanent.
-A registry also tracks credit issuance, ownership, and retirements to prevent double counting or other fraudulent activities.
+After a best interest finding is completed, the project is registered with an independent carbon crediting program to ensure emissions reductions or removals are real, measurable, and permanent.
+The registry issues and tracks the use of credits to prevent double counting or other fraudulent activities.

 The project registration process can take 18-24 months for initial credit issuance and includes: